Compliance

 What Is Compliance Evidence Automation?

-Answer: Compliance evidence automation refers to software that autonomously executes audit procedures—such as verifying user access or change management approvals—and documents the results.
-Unlike API monitoring, which checks configuration states (e.g., "Is encryption on?"), evidence automation uses computer vision to interact with user interfaces, capturing timestamped screenshots and metadata to prove that a specific process is functioning correctly.
+Compliance evidence automation is software, increasingly an AI agent, that runs audit procedures such as verifying user access or change-management approvals and documents the results.
+API monitoring checks configuration state ("is encryption on?").
+Evidence automation goes further, using a vision model to read your product's UI, capturing timestamped screenshots and metadata that prove a specific process actually works.

 Why Is Automated Evidence Collection Necessary for SOC 2?

-Most modern companies use GRC (Governance, Risk, and Compliance) platforms like Drata or Vanta to prepare for SOC 2.
-These tools are excellent at automating infrastructure controls (about 80% of the audit) by connecting to AWS, GitHub, and identity providers.
+Most companies use a GRC dashboard like Drata or Vanta to prepare for SOC 2.
+These tools are strong at infrastructure controls, roughly 80% of the audit, by connecting to AWS, GitHub, and identity providers through APIs.
+Two things remain open: the application-level evidence APIs can't reach, and the compliance expertise a dashboard assumes you already have.

 The Problem: Application-Level Evidence

-Auditors still require visual evidence for controls that APIs cannot easily verify.
-This typically includes:
+Auditors still require visual proof for controls an API cannot verify, including:

-• Logical Access (CC6.1): Proving that a specific user role cannot access admin settings.
+• Logical Access (CC6.1): proving a specific role cannot reach admin settings.

-• Change Management (CC7.2): Visually confirming that a pull request cannot be merged without approval.
+• Change Management (CC7.2): confirming a pull request cannot merge without approval.

-• System Operations (CC7.4): documenting backup restoration tests.
+• System Operations (CC7.4): documenting a backup restoration test.

 How Does Compliance Evidence Automation Work?